DFKI-NI/mobipick/README.md

 download step.

-You can also optionally install the dependencies in dependencies-noetic-optional.rosinstall; simply uncomment the relevant line in `install.sh` before running it.
+You can also optionally install the dependencies in dependencies-optional.rosinstall; simply uncomment the relevant line in `install.sh` before running it.

 You should add the following line to the end of your `~/.bashrc`, and then